 Still, the quarterly cross-border spending amounts to over 900 million euros.
 Cross-border web shops from the United States and Germany top the list of foreign shops by net sales.
 Furthermore, estimated cross-border spending intentions of Dutch consumers indicate that media and entertainment will continue to be the most popular category to buy from abroad in the next few years.

 Payment and delivery preferencesDutch customers use mostly mobile applications and bank transfers for their e-commerce payments.
 Apps such as Swish, Mobilepay, and Vipps are used by almost 60 percent of consumers.
 The high use of bank transfers is due to the popularity of iDEAL, a Dutch inter-bank system which allows shoppers to use their bank accounts for online purchases.
 Nine in ten online shoppers used iDEAL for online payments in 2022.

-As in other countries, high percentages of Dutch consumers opted for home delivery of their online orders, preferably in daytime and within a few days.
-The maximum delivery time should not go over five days according to six in ten consumers.
-Indeed, 40 percent of Dutch online shoppers considered a fast and reliable delivery a relevant attribute of their shopping experience.
-About the same percentage of consumers believed the same about return policies and in-stock availability of products.
+When it comes to shipping methods, more than half of Dutch consumers opt for standard home delivery of their online orders, preferably within a few days.
+The maximum delivery time should not go over five days, according to a vast majority of Dutch consumers.
+Indeed, 40 percent of Dutch online shoppers considered fast and reliable delivery a relevant attribute of their shopping experience.
+A similar share of consumers believed the same about return policies and in-stock availability of products.